First, a few definitions:

 - Eating the wrong food.
 The most affluent two billion people in the world are eating the wrong food.
 Not only is it making us sick, but it is the leading cause of virtually ALL of our most urgent environmental problems, beginning with water scarcity and climate change.
 As more of the other five billion people follow our lead, we’ll soon need another one or two planet Earths just to feed us all—but we only have one.

 A tough situation.
-It will take many decades, if not centuries to solve the first two problems.
-But solving #3 can be done in less than ten years—and just might buy us enough to solve the other two.
+It will take many decades, if not centuries to solve the first three problems.
+But solving #4 can be done in less than ten years–and just might buy us enough to solve the other three.

 Now, the good news.
-I totally believe that it is possible, albeit difficult, to solve #3 in less than ten years.
-It will definitely be worth the effort—whatever the cost.
+I totally believe that it is possible, albeit difficult, to solve #4 in less than ten years.
+It will definitely be worth the effort–whatever the cost.
 And in so doing, we’d eliminate the leading driver of water scarcity, chronic disease, soil erosion, deforestation, world hunger, species extinction and climate change.
 Given the right information, almost any meat-eater can change what they eat overnight.
-How do we influence billions of people to do so?
+So how do we influence billions of people to quickly begin changing what they eat?

 Developing my workable plan.
 In coming up with my plan, I have drawn upon the three stages of my career: industrial engineer, corporate executive AND executive recruiter.
 I refer to the latter as my fifteen years in the leadership business.